-Welcome to the Villanova University School of Law Office of Academic Success Programs.
-This office is designed to help students achieve academic success in law school.
+The Villanova Law Office of Academic Success Programs is designed to help students achieve academic success in law school.
 The Office of Academic Success Programs provides services to students through an academic mentor program, study skills seminars, instructional materials, one-on-one meetings, and an informational website.

 Everyone needs support at some point in their law school career, which is why the Office of Academic Success is open to everyone.
 If you need reassurance that you are on the right track or more intensive help, the Office of Academic Success is here to assist in whatever way possible.
 You are welcome to stop by the office to review study aides before buying them and you are encouraged to browse the Academic Success website to view content on studying techniques, time management, and academic planning and bar exam preparation.

-For guidance regarding grades and studying in general, students are encouraged to contact Matthew Carluzzo, Assistant Dean of Students and Academic Success either by email or by phone at: (610) 519-7136
+For guidance regarding grades and studying in general, students are encouraged to contact Matt Carluzzo.

-Matthew Carluzzo joined CWSL in 2014.
-As the Assistant Dean of Students and Academic Success, Matt designs and instructs programs and courses that teach students the skills necessary to succeed in law school, on the bar exam, and in their future legal practice.
+Matthew Carluzzo joined Villanova Law in 2014.
+As the Assistant Dean of Students and Academic Success, he designs and instructs programs and courses that teach students the skills necessary to succeed in law school, on the bar exam and in their future legal practice.